Assessing Mediational Processes Using Piecewise Linear Growth Curve Models with Individual Measurement Occasions: Method

 We estimate $\boldsymbol{\Theta}_{1}$ and $\boldsymbol{\Theta}_{2}$ using full information maximum likelihood (FIML) to account for the individual measurement occasions and the potential heterogeneity of individual contributions to the likelihood function.
 In this work, we constructed the proposed longitudinal mediation models using the R package \textit{OpenMx} with CSOLNP optimizer \citep{Pritikin2015OpenMx, OpenMx2016package, User2020OpenMx, Hunter2018OpenMx}.

 In addition to the parameters that can be estimated directly, in practice, we are also interested in estimating the conditional mean vector and variance-covariance matrix of the growth factors of the mediator (outcome) process and indirect effects as well as the total effects listed in Table \ref{tbl:path}.
 When fitting the model using the \textit{R} package \textit{OpenMx}, we can specify the additional parameters in the function \textit{mxAlgebra()} \citep{User2020OpenMx}.
 We need to provide the algebraic expressions of the conditional mean vector and variance-covariance matrix of growth factors of the mediator (outcome) process and those in Table \ref{tbl:path}; then \textit{OpenMx} is capable of computing the point estimates along with their standard errors of these additional parameters (that is realized by the Delta Method).
-We provide the expressions of the conditional mean vector and variance-covariance matrix of growth factors of the mediator (outcome) process in the Online Supplementary Document.
-Additionally, we provide \textit{OpenMx} code in the online appendix (\url{https://github.com/Veronica0206/Extension_projects}) to demonstrate how to construct the proposed models and estimate these additional parameters.
+We provide the expressions of the conditional mean vector and variance-covariance matrix of growth factors of the mediator (outcome) process for the two models in Appendix \ref{supp:1} and Appendix \ref{supp:2}, respectively.
+Additionally, we provide \textit{OpenMx} code in the online appendix (\url{https://github.com/Veronica0206/Extension_projects}) and a demonstration to show how to build the proposed models and estimate these additional parameters.